padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ## Custom Method Links

-To generate a ‘method’ link in a view:
+To generate a 'method' link in a view:

 ```ruby
 link_to "logout", url(:session, :destroy, :format => :js), :method => :delete